kgfitzgerald/stat-7500/README.md

 ### Piazza

-[Piazza](https://piazza.com/class/mdqaywninjt2q7/) will be our preferred platform for questions about homework, code, and general course questions.
+Piazza will be our preferred platform for questions about homework, code, and general course questions.
 The system is integrated with Blackboard and is highly catered to getting you help quickly and efficiently from classmates and the instructor.
 Rather than emailing questions to the instructor, you should post your questions on Piazza.
 Email should be reserved for personal questions such as those regarding absences or grades.
+Piazza can be accessed via the home page on Blackboard.

 ## Important Links